yihao03/tp/docs/UserGuide.md

 #### Listing Parents — `parentsof`

-Show parents of a specific child.
+Shows parents of a specific child.

 **Format:**